viamin/task_bridge/README.md

 By default the token will be saved to `~/.config/google/credentials.yaml` - copy it to the script directory or update your `.env` to point to the credentials file.
 You can use multiple credentials files for different Google accounts, if you desire.

 ## Running automatically

+Scripts are included to run this automatically on a Mac, assuming you have `ruby` installed.

 The included launchd plist will run the sync script once an hour between 7am and 10pm daily